Caellian/blog/2024/rust_metaprogramming.md

 [playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=9bab9b8c8284f08f50a1d2269da203f6)
 ([gist](https://gist.github.com/rust-play/9bab9b8c8284f08f50a1d2269da203f6)).

-It's already noticable how accessing the n-th element is inconvenient because we need to cast the `Tail` type at each level.
-The casting is neccessary because `Tail` could satisfy multiple different traits with identically named associated type.<br/>
+It's already noticeable how accessing the n-th element is inconvenient because we need to cast the `Tail` type at each level.
+The casting is necessary because `Tail` could satisfy multiple different traits with identically named associated type.<br/>
 This pain point can be alleviated, but I'll address it in a later post as